Abstract

 Biological Systems causes mental illnesses, social isolation, and a new drama

-national and international communities.
-Persistent decision-making impairments
+and international communities.
+Persistent decision-making impairments within

 mechanisms.
 Focusing only on industrial competitiveness and maximum profits is